 There's only a very limited amount of material left available to mine so prices are high.

-The exact shade and depth of blue colour can vary greatly.
+The exact shade and depth of colour can vary greatly.
 Tanzanite gemstones with the deepest colour and good saturation command higher prices.

 The distinctive purple to violet hue is often the characteristic that stands out the most.
 Depending on the shade of colour and level of saturation, tanzanite can be confused for blue topaz, iolite, sapphire or aquamarine.
-Gemstones are mostly faceted and are often mounted alongside diamonds.

 Tanzanite is pleochroic which means it appears to be different a colour depending on the light and angle from which it's viewed.
 Under yellow light it always appears to be more violet.